The impact of faint AGN discovered by JWST on reionization: Conclusions

 \section{Conclusions}

 Motivated by the recent discovery by JWST of a large number density of accreting black holes during the epoch of reionization, we have included in our simulations with \atmf\ the effect of faint AGN.
 These are modelled as transient sources with a lifetime of 10~Myr, emitting ionizing radiation with spectra that are sufficiently hard to result in an early partial reionization of \heii\ to \heiii.
 We investigate a QSO-assisted model where we randomly chose 1\% from the massive haloes to host an AGN-powered ionizing source in addition to the source of ionizing radiation produced by the massive stars of its host galaxy.
 We further assume that the combined AGN ionizing emissivity is 17\% of the total ionizing emissivity from the stellar sources.
 We also study a QSO-only model where we chose 10\% of the massive haloes to place transient AGN, which emit all the ionizing photons.
 There is no contribution to the total ionizing emissivity from massive stars in the QSO-only model.
 The new QSO-assisted and QSO-only models have been calibrated to the mean \lya\ forest transmission at $5\lesssim z\lesssim6.2$, similar to our previous galaxy-only models to which we compare.
+Note further that our conclusions are for specific assumptions of the lifetime of the AGN.
+Establishing the robustness of these results will require exploration of a wide parameter space which is beyond the scope of our work here \citep{satyavolu2023}.
 Our main findings are as follows.

-\begin{itemize} \item Our models including AGN (QSO-assisted and QSO-only) require a lower emissivity by a factor $1.8$ than the galaxy-only models towards the end of reionization and, like in the galaxy-only models they require a rather rapid drop of the ionizing emissivity as reionization completes.
+\begin{itemize} \item The QSO-only model requires a lower emissivity by a factor $1.8$ than the galaxy-only models towards the end of reionization and, unlike in the galaxy-only models it requires a rather shallow drop of the ionizing emissivity as reionization completes.
 The QSO-assisted model delays the completion of hydrogen reionization to $z\sim5$ with more neutral islands remaining until $z\sim5.4$, compared to the galaxy-only models where reionization ends at $z\sim5.2$.
 The QSO-only model does not complete reionization until $z=5$ and has neutral islands even at $z=5$.
 Our QSO-assisted model provides a good fit to the observed distribution of the \lya\ optical depths.
-On the other hand, our QSO-only model appears to be completely inconsistent with the width of the \lya\ optical depth distribution.
+On the other hand, our QSO-only model appears to be completely inconsistent with the width of the \lya\ optical depth distribution and future work is required to establish whether this is generally the case for QSO-only models.